masasam/emacs-easy-hugo/README.md

 	(setq easy-hugo-postdir "content/blog")

-## Preparation for useing this package
+## Preparation for using this package

 Install hugo